Statistics (from RAINN)

 Articles and Readings

-Follow the links below to see a one-page handout summarizing the skills we cover in each level of Bystander Training:
+Follow the links below to see a one-page handout summarizing the skills we cover in each level of Bystander Intervention training:

-In 2018, the Rape Crisis Center and the Office of Prevention Services, responsible for Bystander Trainings, chose to come together under one name: the Prevention, Advocacy & Resource Center.
-Within PARC, both the Peer Advocates and Violence Prevention Educators (formerly Bystander Trainers) continue to do their work, now with more opportunities for overlap and collaboration.
+In 2018, the Rape Crisis Center and the Office of Prevention Services, responsible for Bystander Intervention trainings, chose to come together under one name: the Prevention, Advocacy & Resource Center (PARC).
+Within PARC, both the peer advocates and violence prevention educators (formerly Bystander trainers) continue to do their work now with more opportunities for overlap and collaboration.

 Below you can read our annual reports from recent years.
 These reports share some highlights from each year, as well as a broad quantitative overview of PARC's work with the Brandeis community by year.